Kirthigapriya95/Individual-Project/README.md

 ## Acknowledgement

 * This project was created as part of an assignment.
-* The analysis uses the Pandas library for data manipulation.n.
+* The analysis uses the Pandas library for data manipulation.